 Our work has even been recognised by the United Nations, and we were invited to become a member organisation of their Department of Public Information in 2011.
 We’re the only Australian autism organisation associated with the UN and have been asked to present at their headquarters in New York in 2011 and 2013.

-It is our hope that increased awareness and understanding of ASD within the community will lead to earlier diagnosis and more effective treatments, helping to reduce the impact autism has on a child and their family.
+Our mission is to spark positive change by increasing awareness and understanding of autism in Australia.
+We hope our efforts will lead to earlier diagnosis and more effective treatments, helping to reduce the impact of autism on a child and their family.